 For further information, please email us at email@example.com.

-Many legal service providers, though they may not fall within the list of current exemptions, do not pose a significant risk to the public.
+Many existing legal service providers, though they may not fall within the list of current exemptions, do not pose a significant risk to the public.
 Historically, the Law Society has not pursued criminal prosecutions or sought injunctions against these types of low risk providers even if their activities meet the technical definition of unauthorized practice.
-As a result, the Law Society wishes to formalize its stance not to prosecute or enforce against these providers on a temporary basis while new rules, processes and categories of licenses are explored.
-In order to facilitate this, the Law Society is asking legal service providers to self-identify by completing the notice form.
+As a result, the Law Society wishes to formalize its stance not to prosecute or enforce against these existing providers on a temporary basis while new rules, processes and categories of licenses are explored.
+In order to facilitate this, the Law Society is asking existing legal service providers to self-identify by completing the notice form.

 The goal of this process is to provide certain legal service providers with the assurance that they may maintain the status quo after the coming into force of the new provisions in the Act and the Rules.
 The Law Society will continue to enforce against those individuals or organizations who pose a clear risk to the public due to a lack of training, misleading the public about qualifications or status with the Law Society, or due to an unacceptable risk associated with their activities.